devisions/savINGs/savings-vx/README.md

 * WebClient
 * JUnit5 integration

 It also serve static files using `StaticHandler`, mounted for "/" requests and serving the files from `webroot` directory that exists in the root project structure.
+The alternative is to have this directory in `src/main/resources`, thus it gets bundled into the generated executable JAR, but during development any UI related change triggers an unnecessary redeploy of the verticles, so it not efficient this way.
 <br/>

 The business requirements (BRs) are as follows: